heinrisch/faceid-to-stl/README.md

 ## Usage
 - Build the app
 - Run it on your phone
+- Whenever you're satisfied with the image on screen, tap capture
-- STL file will be shown in a share sheet, push it somewhere nice
+- A STL file will be created and presented in a share sheet, push it somewhere nice
 - Use something like [Free online STL viewer](https://www.viewstl.com/) to look at the result